 Keeping your liver healthy and happy is crucial, so don’t hesitate to incorporate any or all of the protocols mentioned above.
 The oil therapy and the foods/spices listed will certainly help keep the liver in good condition and relieve it of toxins.
 You can also visit Global Healing Center and type in “liver cleanse” and come up with a longer list of foods for keeping the liver healthy.
 However to get stones out, a formal cleanse is really the only way to go besides surgery.
 So I will talk more about that and give you some options to choose from in a future post.
 Also, GHC offers a cleanse kit you can buy.

 FYI, you can purchase quality coconut oil for oil pulling and the liver herbs mentioned at any good health or drug store, however I buy all my health supplies on-line at a couple of discount sites.
-One of my favorite places to shop is iHerb.com; use code CJG192 if you are a new customer and spend more than $40 and you will get $10 off, plus can choose something from their free samples and take advantage of their wonderful specials and trial offer section.
+One of my favorite places to shop is iHerb.com; use code CJG192 if you are a new customer and spend more than $40 and you will get a discount, plus can take advantage of their specials and trial offer section.
 Shipping is free on orders of $20 and up, and there’s no sales tax.
 There’s an extra 5% off on orders over $60.

 4/12/14 Update – Read these Self-help Health post for information on liver cleanses: